What Is Proof of Work?

-Bitcoin is a decentralized system, so users and miners do not know each other and have no way of trusting the data they receive from each other.
+Bitcoin is a decentralized system, so users and miners do not know each other and cannot trust the data they receive from each other.
 For example, if a user sends or receives a transaction, how do they know when it is settled?
 If another user tells them it is settled, how can they trust that user?

 Learn more about the Byzantine Generals Problem.

-• Analogous to Hashcash and email, PoW imposes a cost on producing blocks, preventing spam and DoS attacks.
+• PoW imposes a cost on producing blocks, preventing spam and DoS attacks.

 • PoW serves as an objective way for decentralized parties to agree on which version of the blockchain is valid.
 It is a solution to the Byzantine Generals Problem.